-- 1. The results and findings from odour sampling and testing of the roof discharge stack as found during the Audit visit; - Documentation of field observations made during the visit that are relevant to odour management as well as the outcomes from smoke testing; - 3.
-A review of the relevant documentation, including the service logs for the preventative maintenance works undertaken on the building ventilation air extraction system and logged odour complaints between October 2020 and May 2021; and - 4.
-The results from the field ambient odour assessment (FAOA) survey undertaken within the BTT Facility at both downwind and upwind locations.
+- 1. The results and findings from odour sampling and testing of the roof discharge stack as found during the Audit visit; - 2.
+Documentation of field observations made during the visit that are relevant to odour management as well as the outcomes from smoke testing; - 3.
+A review of the relevant documentation, including the service logs for the preventative maintenance works undertaken on the building ventilation air extraction system and logged odour complaints between November 2021 and May 2022; and - 4.
+The field ambient odour assessment (FAOA) survey results were undertaken within the BTT Facility at both downwind and upwind locations.